 The evolution of economic activity has translated into a similar pattern in aggregate labour demand.
-Chart 2a shows changes in persons employed and monthly hours worked relative to March (from the ABS Labour Force Survey (LFS)).
+Chart 2a shows changes in persons employed and monthly hours worked relative to March (from the ABS Labour Force Survey (LFS)) on a per capita basis.
 Chart 2b shows changes in the number of jobs relative to March 14 (from the ABS Payroll job series).
 Chart 2c compares the LFS data on persons employed and Weekly Payroll data on number of jobs.4

 LFS data show that large decreases in employment and hours worked occurred from March to May.
-With the reopening of economic activity, there was a rapid recovery from May to June; and thereafter steady recovery through to November.
+With the reopening of economic activity, there was a rapid recovery from May to June; and thereafter steady recovery through to December.
 Monthly hours worked decreased by 10.4 per cent from March to May and then increased by 3.7 per cent in the month to June.
-By November, monthly hours worked were back to 1.5 per cent below March.5
+By December, monthly hours worked were back to 1.4 per cent below March.5

 Jobs data from the Weekly Payroll series show a similar overall pattern.
-In interpreting these data, it is important to be aware that some updating of recently released numbers is likely to occur in subsequent releases, as is evident from the upward movement of the series over time.
-Hence, in my commentary on the ABS Payroll jobs data, I mainly focus on a period not likely to be affected by subsequent updating-from mid-March to early October.
-A large decrease in the number of jobs occurred from mid-March to mid/late-April, about 8.5 per cent.
-Strong recovery to early July followed,
+In interpreting these data, it is important to be aware that some updating of recently released numbers is likely to occur in subsequent releases, as is evident from the upward movement of the series over time.6 Hence, in my